guitarzero/alignak-doc/source/03_how_it_work/run_daemons.rst

-        -n (--no-daemon)   start requested daemon in console mode (do not daemonize) -a (--arbiter)     start requested daemon in arbiter mode This option adds the monitoring configuration file(s) on the command line This option will raise an error if the the daemon is not an arbiter.
+        -n (--no-daemon)   start requested daemon in console mode (do not daemonize) -a (--arbiter)     start requested daemon in arbiter mode This option adds the monitoring configuration file(s) on the command line This option will raise an error if the daemon is not an arbiter.
         -V (--verify)      start requested daemon in verify mode (only for the arbiter) This option will raise an error if the the daemon is not an arbiter.